scaleoutsean/hcicollector/FAQ.md

 Also see "Add own data fees and dashboards" above.

-## How to gather and send SolidFire storage cluster metrics to existing GraphiteDB with a Python script (without running all HCICollector containers)
+## How to gather and send SolidFire storage cluster metrics to existing GraphiteDB with a Python script (without running all HCICollector containers) such as NAbox or other?

 Use the `sfcollector` container.
 Create a `solidfire/wrapper.sh` to run `solidfire/solidfire_graphite_collector.py` and send it to existing StatsD or Graphite.

 - Use `solidfire_graphite_collector.py`.
 Provide your own Graphite server destination with the `--graphite` argument.
 You may also need to provide a custom `--metricroot` suitable for your environment.
 - Alternatively, modify HCICollector to send data to StatsD first.
 StatsD can send data to built-in GraphiteDB and also to another Graphite (such as your own).
 Mind the `metricroot` of secondary destination.
 You may also modify the script to send data to Telegram or other destnation(s).
+- Metrics retention periods are set externally in your existing instance of Graphite (see the answer for GraphiteDB disk capacity estimate, above)
+- If your existing Grafana setup doesn't use Graphite, you can also deploy the Graphite container from HCICollector and even reuse dashboards included in HCICollector.
+Then you'd add this Graphite instance as a new data source in Grafana

 ## Use HCICollector without vCenter